WPTT/WPThemeReview/.github/CONTRIBUTING.md

 Ongoing development will be done in the `develop` branch with merges done into `master` once considered stable.

+## Contributing with code

+If you want to contribute to this project, fork the repo, create a new branch for your work and, once finished, open a pull request to the `develop` branch.
+If you have push access to this repo, you don't need to fork the repo, but can push your feature branch directly to this repo and you can then open an intra-repo PR from that branch to the `develop` branch.

 ## Picking an open issue

 If you start work on an open issue, please mention that in the issue, and it will be assigned to you.
 This will prevent possible double work by different people on the same issue.

-## Contributing with code

-If you want to contribute to this project, fork the repo, create a new branch for your work and, once finished, open a pull request to the `develop` branch.
-If you have push access to this repo, you don't need to fork the repo, but can push your feature branch directly to this repo and you can then open an intra-repo PR from that branch to the `develop` branch.
+## Public properties

+When writing sniffs, always remember that any `public` sniff property can be overruled via a custom ruleset by the end-user.
+Only make a property `public` if that is the intended behaviour.

+When you introduce new `public` sniff properties, or your sniff extends a class from which you inherit a `public` property, please don't forget to update the [public properties wiki page](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards/wiki/Customizable-sniff-properties) with the relevant details once your PR has been merged into the `develop` branch.

+## Code Standards for this project

+The WPTRTCS sniffs and test files (excluding test _case_ files) are written in a way that they pass the rules set by the custom ruleset found in [`/.phpcs.xml.dist`](https://github.com/WPTRT/WPThemeReview/blob/develop/.phpcs.xml.dist).
+They should pass some of the `WordPress-Extra` standards and the `WordPress-Docs` code standards.

+You can check whether your code complies with the coding standard using the `composer check-cs` command from the project root.

 # Considerations when writing sniffs